-The underwriters have an option to buy up to an additional ADSs from us and certain selling shareholders only to cover any over-allotments.
-They may exercise this option for 30 days, commencing from the date of this prospectus.
+The underwriters have an option to buy up to an additional 481,304 ADSs from us and up to an additional 82,518 ADS from certain selling shareholders who will continue to own shares after the completion of this offering and prior to the exercise of this option.
+To the extent that this option is not exercised in full, such option will be exercised pro rata with respect to us and such selling shareholders.
+The underwriters may exercise this option for 30 days, commencing from the date of this prospectus.
 If any ADSs are purchased pursuant to this option, the underwriters will severally purchase ADSs in approximately the same proportion as the number listed next to the underwriter's name in the table above bears to the total number of ADSs listed next to the names of all underwriters in the table above.

 The following table shows the per ADS and total underwriting discounts and commissions to be paid to the underwriters by us and the selling shareholders.
-These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase a total of additional ADSs.
+These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase a total of 563,822 additional ADSs.

-Paid by the Company and the Selling Shareholders No Exercise Full Exercise

-Per ADS US\$ US\$
+Paid by the Company and the Selling Shareholders No Exercise Full Exercise Per ADS Total US\$ US\$ US\$ US\$

-Total US\$ US\$